elliotvhill/Tick-itBackEnd/README.md

-# Tick-iT: Full Stack Event App _(Back End)_
+# Tick-it: Full Stack Event App _(Back End)_

 ## Description
-Tick-iT is a full stack web app built using a Django RESTful API on the back-end and React.js on the front-end.
+Tick-it is a full stack web app built using a Django RESTful API on the back-end and React.js on the front-end.
 Users can view events and venues in their area, and add and purchase tickets using a shopping cart.

 ## Team